tsupplis/cpm86-crossdev/README.md

 A cleaned-up distribution and kernel is available at https://github.com/tsupplis/cpm86-kernel.
 This distribution is working well in virtual environments, patched with all known patches, 'y2k' friendly (it contains the version of tod which sources are in this project) and AT friendly.

 ## Key tools for CP/M-86 development
-- aztec c compiler version 3.4/3.40a (K&R, the CP/M-86 library is provided as c86.lib), patched
-- aztec c compiler version 4.2/4.10d (Almost ANSI, the code for the CP/M-86 library (c86.lib) is patched and recompiled from 3.4 sources, as it is not part of the default compiler package. a dos 1.1 library (d11.lib) is also provided in the same manner), the documentation can be found at (https://www.aztecmuseum.ca/docs/Aztec_C_MSDOS_4.10C_Commercial_Apr88.pdf)
+- aztec c compiler version 4.2/4.10d (**preferred**, almost ANSI; the CP/M-86 library (c86.lib) is patched and recompiled from 3.4 sources and actively improved, a DOS 1.1 library (d11.lib) is also provided), documentation at (https://www.aztecmuseum.ca/docs/Aztec_C_MSDOS_4.10C_Commercial_Apr88.pdf)
+- aztec c compiler version 3.4/3.40a (K&R legacy; the CP/M-86 library is provided as c86.lib, patched but otherwise left as-is)
 - rasm86/link86,lib86 DOS version from Digital Research
 - asm86.com  and gendef.com from Digital Research
 - cb86.exe and libraries from Digital Reasearch
 - nasm netwide assembler
 - masm, link, asm, exe2bin, hex2bin from Microsoft (the version of masm in this repository has been patched to work with emu2 and other emulators, see https://github.com/tsupplis/pcdos11-hacking for details). asm.com and hex2bin.com have been rebuilt for modified sources at https://github.com/tsupplis/pcdos11-hacking .
+- Intel PL/M-86 3.30 compiler (plm86.exe), Intel ASM-86 assembler (asm86.exe), Intel linker (link.exe) and librarian (lib86.exe) and locator (loc86.exe) from the retroarchive (http://www.retroarchive.org/dos/lang/PLM8086Tools.zip).
+A real-world example of a CP/M-86 project written in PL/M-86 is available at (https://github.com/tsupplis/ccpm86-y2k).

 - The Super Cool emu2 DOS emulator to run the DR tools on macOS and Linux (https://github.com/dmsc/emu2).
 This is an incredible way to bring dos command line development tools to a modern and up to date shell/make/whatever based dev environment.
 Another stunning emulator.
 Emu2 and PCE are an incredible pair.
 We use the emu2-cpm86 fork (https://github.com/johnsonjh/emu2-cpm86), which adds and keeps improving CP/M-86 support on top of upstream emu2.
 - We also need to run some cp/m-80 programs, for that, the tinylpo emulator is used (https://gitlab.com/gbrein/tnylpo).
 It works very well with asm86.com and gencmd.com programs